 Develop a unique selling point

-You don’t need to run a specialty bakery to develop USPs that are specific to your business.
+You don’t need to run a speciality bakery to develop USPs that are specific to your business.
 Differentiate yourself and your business with signature flourishes, lunchtime specials, regular social media competitions or a quirky interior.
 Anything that makes your business stand out is bound to enhance your ability to succeed.

 The bottom line